projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Create default deny-all traffic Calico policy, non-namespaced

-In the following example, we specify a default deny global network policy that applies to workload endpoint resources in all namespaces, and host endpoint resources.
-The absence of rules means that no traffice is allowed by the policy.
+In the following example, we specify a default deny **GlobalNetworkPolicy** (recommended) that applies to workload endpoint resources in all namespaces, and to host endpoint resources.
+It is an implicit deny-all policy without rules; it will always be in effect, regardless of the ordering scheme that you may specify in normal policies.

 ```
 apiVersion: projectcalico.org/v3